Skip to main content

 Advice for college students

-A student high fives Stryker Eagle at UWL during Welcome Week in fall 2021.
+A student high fives Stryker Eagle at UWL during a past Welcome Week event.
 New Student Orientation and Welcome Week is an amazing opportunity to meet new people and begin to form friendships.

-Current students share how to be successful in college
+Current students share 13 ideas to be successful in college

 We sat down with University of Wisconsin-La Crosse senior resident assistant staff who have fielded hundreds of questions and concerns over the years related to the day-to-day challenges of college life.
 Here is their best advice for a successful transition to college.